-Gr oup 2022 2021 Weighted average number of ordinary shares (basic) ('000) 118,703 118,675 Potential ordinary shares issuable under share options ('000) - 18 Weighted-average number of ordinary shares (diluted) during the year ('000) 118,703 118,693
+Gro oup 2023 2022 Weighted average number of ordinary shares (basic) ('000) 118,703 118,703 Weighted-average number of ordinary shares (diluted) during the year ('000) 118,703 118,703

 26 Operating segments

 The Group has the following four reportable segments, which are its strategic business units.
 These strategic business units offer different products or services, and are managed separately.
 The Group's Chief Executive Officer ("CEO") (the chief operating decision maker) reviews internal management reports of each strategic business unit at least monthly.
 The following summary describes the operations in each of the Group's reportable segments: